Courses for Fall 2025

 ASAM 0100-001 Introduction to Asian American Studies Rupa Pillai MW 1:45 PM-3:14 PM According to the U.S. Census, there are approximately 21 million Asian residents in the U.S. that comprise almost 6 percent of the total population.
 This relatively small number disguises the critical experiences Asian American communities face in both the local and transnational context.
 Yet, Asian Americans constitute one of the most heterogeneous racial groups within the U.S. Over the course of this semester we will read about and actively discuss the history of Asian immigration to the U.S., the social construction and experience of race in the U.S., and the political, economic, and cultural contributions of Asian Americans.
 We will also examine how Asian Americans negotiate/deploy their culture and ethnicity to achieve recognition in multicultural America and how the construction of Asian American identity intersects with class, gender, and sexuality.
 Cultural Diviserity in the U.S.

-ASAM 0103-401 Asian American Literature Bakirathi Mani MW 10:15 AM-11:14 AM An overview of Asian American literature from its beginnings at the turn of the twentieth century to the present.
+ASAM 0103-401 Introduction to Asian American Literature and Culture Bakirathi Mani TR 1:45 PM-3:14 PM An overview of Asian American literature from its beginnings at the turn of the twentieth century to the present.
 This course covers a wide range of Asian American novels, plays, and poems, situating them in the contexts of American history and minority communities and considering the variety of formal strategies these different texts take.
 See the English Department's website at www.english.upenn.edu for a description of the current offerings.
 ENGL1270401 Cultural Diviserity in the U.S.

 Arts & Letters Sector